• Sign In

 Some notable recent speaking engagements include:

-Sep 2021 Continuing Legal Education Association of Australasia
+Continuing Legal Education Association of Australia (2021)

 Advising and Consulting